 For example, Norway now allows dual citizenship, after its government voted to allow it March 2017.
 Norwegians saw dual citizenship as a natural right with the promise of its citizens bringing home their global experience.
 In Papua New Guinea, the government there believed that its citizens were at a disadvantage, and finally in March 2017, Papua New Guinea permitted dual citizenship too.

 But the pendulum can swing the other way.
-In Denmark, the anti-immigration party, Partij voor de Vrijheid founded by Geert Wilders drafted legislation proposing banning Dutch citizens from having dual nationality, barely two years after Denmark brought in laws permitting it.
+In the Netherlands, the anti-immigration party, Partij voor de Vrijheid founded by Geert Wilders drafted legislation proposing banning citizens from having dual nationality.
+In 2014, Denmark brought in laws permitting it.
 In Belgium, there was also the suggestion of removing dual citizenship rights for Belgian citizens of foreign descent.
 In France, Marine Le Pen, leader of the National Front stated, “I am against dual nationality outside Europe, so I ask to choose their nationality...”

 Globalism, in trade and in travel has shifted somewhat from being an international panacea to an international problem.
 Limiting citizenships is seen to protect the state and promote better social cohesion and integration.

 As recently as 2016, the Philippines even outlawed dual citizens from working in government positions.
 Up until the Citizenship Retention and Reacquisition Act of 2003, working in a government office, for fourteen years was not considered a problem.
 The Philippine Government wants its employees to have unequivocal allegiance to the Philippines.